ilyabo/jflowmap/README.md

 # Flow map visualization tool

+**IMPORTANT** Check out <a href="https://flowmap.blue">Flowmap.blue</a>, our tool for publishing flow maps online, and <a href="https://github.com/teralytics/flowmap.gl">flowmap.gl</a>, our JavaScript library for flow mapping.

+This project is not developed further anymore.
 This repo was originally published on [Google Code](https://code.google.com/archive/p/jflowmap/).
 You can download a package with executable binaries [from here](https://storage.googleapis.com/google-code-archive-downloads/v2/code.google.com/jflowmap/jflowmap-0.16.6.zip).

-**IMPORTANT** Check out <a href="https://flowmap.blue">Flowmap.blue</a>, our tool for publishing flow maps online, or <a href="https://github.com/teralytics/flowmap.gl">flowmap.gl</a>, our JavaScript library for flow mapping.
-This project is not developed further anymore.

 ---